HafsaHameed457/NT-Info/README.md

 7. Cacheable: Responses from the server can be explicitly marked as cacheable or non-cacheable to optimize performance.
 This means that clients can store responses and reuse them to avoid repeated server calls, improving efficiency.

+8. Layered System: REST allows for intermediaries such as gateways, proxies, and load balancers between the client and the server.
+These layers can enhance scalability, security, and performance, but they should not affect the API’s core functionality.